For many people, one of the most confusing aspects of Spanish wine is the system used to classify it - the Denominación de Origen system.

 - Indicación Geográfica Protegida, or IGP

-For a winery to be part of a DOP, every stage of their winemaking has to happen within the designated geographical area, which means that all the grapes have to be grown within the region where the wine is made.
-And each DOP has a list of grapes which wineries are allowed to use.
+For a winery to be part of a DOP, every stage of their winemaking has to happen within the designated geographical area.
+So if a wine is sold as "DO Ribera del Duero", it means all the grapes used were grown in the Ribera del Duero region and the wine itself was made and bottled there.

 All clear so far?
 Good.